RunestoneInteractive/thinkcspy/_sources/Studios/blurring.rst

 Walkthrough
 -----------

-For the walkthrough, we will write a program to apply a red filter to an image. (*Note that when you run the code, it will take a few seconds to process.*)
+For this walkthrough, we will write a program to apply a red filter to an image. (*Note that when you run the code, it will take a few seconds to process.*)

 .. activecode:: blurring_walkthrough